InternetSociety/ose-documentation/README.md

 The documentation has been developed and verified on our reference servers running Debian 10.2 and either Apache 2.4.38 or NGINX 1.14.2.
 We use certbot 0.31.0 for Let's Encrypt certificates.

 ### Introduction
-* How a generic apache, nginx, or basic LAMP-stack is missing security pieces
+* How a generic apache, NGINX, or basic LAMP-stack is missing security pieces

 ### IPv6
 * **[How to configure IPv6 on your apache web server](ose-web-ipv6-apache.md)**